-I recently took a routine car ride with my 13 year old and we had such a touching conversation- it was an opportunity for me to bond with her- on an organic level- there was nothing forced or artificial about it.
-And rather than just that mom- who likes to surprise her by sneaking some ice cream money into her book bag or trying to pry information out of her about her latest crush– we listened to the radio and she just started talking…about being in sixth grade- how she really feels about the pressures-how difficult it is to navigate what often feels like a minefield when to comes to friendships and yes I even got some insider info about a boy.
-Hanging with her, makes me feel less apprehensive about sharing experiences with my son who at nine-years-old is on the cusp- almost- of tweendom…
+I recently took a routine car ride with my 14 year old and we had such a touching conversation- it was an opportunity for me to bond with her- on an organic level- there was nothing forced or artificial about it.
+And rather than just that mom- who likes to surprise her by sneaking some ice cream money into her book bag or trying to pry information out of her about her latest crush– we listened to the radio and she just started talking…about what high school will be like- how she really feels about the pressures-how difficult it is to navigate what often feels like a minefield when to comes to friendships and yes I even got some insider info about a boy.
+Hanging with her, makes me feel less apprehensive about sharing experiences with my son who at teen-years-old is on the cusp-of tweendom…

 And so if you are looking for some great ways to bond with a kid in your life here are 10 fab ways to spend time hangin’ with your kid-or HAVING A PLAYDATE- courtesy of Mary E. DeMuth, who is the author of Authentic Parenting in a Postmodern Culture.
 For the record they are TOTALLY Swoonworthy!